Skip to content

 Rottnest Island in Australia

 Rottnest Island is located in the Indian Ocean, about an hour’s ferry ride from Perth.
-It is a popular one-day trip destination among locals and tourists alike due to its stunning scenery and the abundance of recreational activities it offers.
+Due to its stunning scenery and abundant recreational activities, it is a popular one-day trip destination among locals and tourists.

-It is a car-free nature reserve and a popular place to escape from the city.
+It is a car-free nature reserve and a popular place to escape the city.
 Dutch navigator Willem de Vlamingh landed on the island in 1696 and declared it an earthly paradise.
-Wonderful coca species still live on the island and they are found only in Western Australia.
+Incredible coca species live on the island and are found only in Western Australia.

 The island is dotted with many salt lakes and forests.
 Its beaches, coves, and secluded reefs attract sunbathers, swimmers, snorkelers, and surfers.